 - You'll now see an Importing chat dialog box.

 Once the chat has transferred over, you should see the entire message history on Telegram — with timestamps and media intact.

 The ability to transfer chats from WhatsApp to Telegram removes any sort of friction when moving between the two platforms.
 I moved a few chats over to see how it would work, and I'm pleasantly astonished by how well the feature works.
-The best part is that you can save storage by deleting your older chats, making it a particularly great option if you're using aa Android phone under $100 and has limited storage.
+The best part is that you can save storage by deleting your older chats, making it a particularly great option if you're using an Android phone under $100 that has limited storage.